Mortenlk/Timeline/README.md

-# This application shows a timeline, and you can edit the table.
-The table is saved in a mysql database.
-You can see an example her:
+This application shows a table and a timeline.
+You can edit the table live.
+It is saved in a mysql database.
+See an example of the app her:

 https://evaluation.no/shiny/livetable/